+Gout is a type of arthritis that leads to sudden, severe joint pain and swelling.
 A gout flare can begin without warning and is usually marked by intense pain in one or more joints.
 While it can affect any joint, gout most often impacts the big toe, but can also affect the ankles, knees, fingers, wrists, elbows, and the midfoot.

-Recognisable signs of a gout attack include:
+Recognisable signs of gout symptoms include:

 Symptoms tend to appear suddenly and may last anywhere from 3 to 10 days.
 Without proper management, recurring attacks are frequent and can happen within months of the initial episode.
+Typically, acute gout attacks present as abrupt and especially painful episodes.

 Gout is primarily caused by high levels of uric acid in the blood (hyperuricemia).
 Several factors can contribute to this, such as: